wennycai/ENA/README.md

 The build process requires the CMake cross-platform build system.
 The GMP library is also needed in our benchmarks.

-### Requirements

-The build process requires the CMake cross-platform build system.
-The GMP library is also needed in our benchmarks.

 ### Build instructions

 Instructions for building the library can be found in the [Wiki](https://github.com/relic-toolkit/relic/wiki/Building).